munificent/craftinginterpreters/book/functions.md

 <aside name="name">

 A named function declaration isn't really a single primitive operation.
-It's syntactic sugar for two distinct steps (1) creating a new function object and (2) binding a new variable to it.
+It's syntactic sugar for two distinct steps: (1) creating a new function object and (2) binding a new variable to it.
 If Lox had syntax for anonymous functions, we wouldn't need function declaration statements.
 You could just do: